Skip Navigation

 Standard 1

-SEO - Students will understand how content is deployed and distributed to improve consumer trust and quality of a domain and search engine optimization (SEO)
+SEO - Explain how content is deployed and distributed to improve consumer trust and quality of a domain and search engine optimization (SEO)

 1. SEO - is the art of increasing the quantity and quality of traffic to your website through organic search engine results when keywords are searched.